 If I give up my job will I ever get another one?

-Will I lose all my friends and all my money?
+Will I lose all my friends?

-What about my pension?
+What about a pension?

 What if a monkey bites Lula and she gets rabies?